atombrenner/aws-image-optimizer/README.md

 `^/image/(?<ID>[^/]+)/` to capture the first segment after `/image/`.
 With more complex patterns the id can even span multiple segments.

-Once we have the id of the original image, we need to construct the key of the original image.
+Once we have the ID of the original image, we need to construct the key of the original image.
 The `ORIGINAL_IMAGE_KEY` environment variable defines a key template, e.g. `foo/${ID}/bar`, where the `${ID}` is replaced with the extracted id.